ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 For more information about AMD EPYC CPUs on {{site.data.keyword.cloud}}, see the [AMD on IBM Cloud Bare Metal Servers](https://www.ibm.com/cloud/amd) blog post.{: external}

-### Intel&reg Cascade Lake CPU support
+### Intel Cascade Lake CPU support
 {: #bm-cascade-lake-support}

-You can choose from the following Intel; Xeon&reg Cascade Lake CPUs when you provision a bare metal server:
+You can choose from the following Intel&reg; Xeon&reg; Cascade Lake CPUs when you provision a bare metal server:

 | Cascade Lake CPUs | Specifications |
 |-----|-----|